 The Fluoride Action Network says that the ideal goal of consuming tea safely without excessive levels of fluoride is an attainable objective.

-With enjoyment of the many anti-oxidant, enzymatic, and probiotic properties of fermented kombucha tea while minimizing excessive fluoride exposure the goal, here are ways to brew your kombucha and drink it too:
+Ultimately, enjoyment of the many anti-oxidant, enzymatic, and probiotic properties of fermented kombucha tea is the goal.
+At the same time, minimizing excessive fluoride exposure is very important.

 - Check the country of origin where your tea was grown.
 The World Health Organization lists areas of the world where the groundwater is naturally high in fluoride such that it affects the fluoride levels of crops.
 These areas include large parts of Africa, China, the Middle East and southern Asia (India, Sri Lanka).
 If you aren’t sure of the source of your tea, call the company and ask and only buy from areas where the tea is not grown in a known fluoride belt.

 - Avoid bottled kombucha from the store.
-There is no way to know if the kombucha purchased at the store is made with high quality, young tea leaves or not.
+There is no way to know if commercial kombucha is made with high quality, young tea leaves or not.
 Most likely it was not as older tea leaves are cheaper than young ones.
 In addition, it is unknown how long the tea was steeped in the sugar water.
 As a result, it is best to make your own kombucha where you can control the quality and reserve the bottled kombucha for an infrequent occasion.
+In fact, I have reviewed lab results for one of the most popular kombucha brands on the market (tested by a blog subscriber who sent me the results) and it was off the charts high in fluoride.
+I contacted the company and got no response in return!
+Best to avoid commercial kombucha in my opinion.

 - Use only nonfluoridated water for making kombucha.
 This recommendation goes without saying, but I have come across people who make kombucha with tap water that is filtered with a device that does not remove fluoride, so it bears mentioning.